Associate Artist Program

 Milad Norouzi | WRITER | MUSICIAN | PERFORMER

 Milad is a rapper, singer-songwriter and performer.
 Milad’s creative life began in the underground rap studios of Tehran.
 He joined Outer Urban Projects in 2015 after attending its remount of POETIC LICENSE at Darebin Arts Centre.
-As a writer/performer/actor he has written and performed in the company's major works POETIC LICENSE at fortyfivedownstairs (2017), GRAND DIVISONS, A Moved Urban Cantata at the Fairfax Studio, Arts Centre Melbourne (2015), LIBERIAN BOY (2018), THE AUDITION premiered at La Mama in 2019 and was remounted in 2024 at La Mama Theatre, The Bowery Theatre, and Bunjil Place.
+As a writer/performer/actor he has written and performed in Outer Urban Projects' major works POETIC LICENSE at fortyfivedownstairs (2017), GRAND DIVISONS - A MOVED URBAN CANTATA at the Fairfax Studio, Arts Centre Melbourne (2015), LIBERIAN BOY (2018), and THE AUDITION, which premiered at La Mama in 2019 and was remounted in 2024 at La Mama Theatre, The Bowery Theatre, and Bunjil Place.
 Milad has also recently recorded his moody underground EP THE LITTLE LIONHEART in the company’s URBAN STUDIO.

 Emmanuel Kaisila | Vocalist

 Emmanuel is the youngest of the talented Kaisila family.
 He is also musically gifted through his family roots in gospel and soul.
 From a young age, Emmanuel, along with his twin sisters Joanne and Ruci, developed a passion for music through singing and performances at their local church.
 The trio captivate audiences with their soulful ballads.
-Emmanuel’s work with Outer Urban Projects includes 125 BMP, Melbourne Recital Centre, HUME STUDIOS, TAKEOVER residencies, and the upcoming transnational performance and film project, KIN - DUDI AND JOJO.
+Emmanuel’s work with Outer Urban Projects includes 125 BMP, Melbourne Recital Centre, HUME STUDIOS, TAKEOVER residencies, and the upcoming transnational performance and film project, KIN - Dudi & Jojo.

 Tangata Tupou | SONGWRITER | MUSICIAN | VOCALIST